-A man named Thomas S. Hall crossed it with two imported Blue Merle Highland Collies.
-He called the offspring Hall’s Heelers or Blue Heelers.
+A man named Thomas S. Hall crossed it with two imported blue merle highland collies.
+He called the offspring Hall’s heelers or blue heelers.
 The first documented breed standard was written by Robert Kaleski in 1903.
 The ACD’s main job was to herd up cows from unfriendly locations and bring them in.
 In 1979, the breed arrived in the UK through the efforts of John and Mary Holmes and was registered with the Kennel Club in the same year.

-The Australian Cattle Dog is a medium dog that stands at 43 to 51 centimetres at the withers and weighs 33 to 50 pounds.
+The Australian cattle dog is a medium dog that stands at 43–51 centimetres at the withers and weighs 33–50 pounds.
 It has a hefty and compact body, yet demonstrates quickness and strength.
-It has a broad skull and moderately long head with Terrier characteristics.
+It has a broad skull and moderately long head with terrier characteristics.
 It has expressive dark eyes and small prick ears.

-The ACD has a straight, short and weather-resistant outer coat and a thick undercoat.
+The ACD has a straight, short, and weather-resistant outer coat and a thick undercoat.
 Grooming is generally easy and is known to have a wash-and-wear coat.
 Bathing can be done when necessary, like when it is really filthy and smelly.
-Shedding happens in certain times of the year so the occasional brushing of the short hair would become more frequent.
-This breed comes in all shades of blue or tan, while black streaks are only acceptable for very young puppies.
+Shedding happens in certain times of the year, so the occasional brushing of the short hair would become more frequent.
+This breed comes in all shades of blue or tan, whilst black streaks are only acceptable for very young puppies.

-Apart from maintaining its coat, make sure other aspects of dog grooming are taken care of.
+Apart from maintaining its coat, make sure that other aspects of dog grooming are taken care of.
 This includes weekly tooth brushing, nail trimming, ear cleaning, and skin inspection for fleas and irritations.
-Keep grooming a positive experience and start a routine while your ACD is a puppy.
+Keep grooming a positive experience and start a routine whilst your ACD is a puppy.

-Australian Cattle Dogs are alert, playful and affectionate.
-They are devoted to their owner and more often than not become clingy.
-They experience separation anxiety when their master leaves.
+The Australian cattle dogs is alert, playful, and affectionate.
+It is devoted to its owner and, more often than not, becomes clingy.
+It experiences separation anxiety when its master leaves.
 Developed as a pastoral dog, it is protective of its family and distant toward strangers.
-It does not think twice when it feels like it needs to protect its “herd.”
+It does not think twice when it feels like it needs to protect its 'herd.'
 It generally gets along with children especially those it grew up with.

-A typical serving for adult Australian Cattle Dogs dog is 1.5 to 2.5 cups of excellent quality dry dog food per day.
+A typical serving for an adult Australian cattle dog is 1.5–2.5 cups of excellent-quality dry dog food per day.
 Feeding must be divided into two meals a day to ensure a trim body size.
-Like in every breed, the amount of food depends on its age, size, build, activity level and metabolism.
+Like in every breed, the amount of food depends on its age, size, build, activity level, and metabolism.

-Typical calorie needs of adult Australian Cattle Dog per day:
+Typical calorie needs of an adult Australian cattle dog per day:

-The average lifespan of the Australian Cattle Dog is 11 to 13 years.
-It is generally healthy but prone to deafness, Progressive Retinal Atrophy (PRA) and Hip Dysplasia.
+The average lifespan of the Australian cattle dog is eleven to thirteen years.
+It is generally healthy but prone to deafness, progressive retinal atrophy (PRA), and hip dysplasia.

-The ACD has been bred to work so it is in no way a couch potato.
+The ACD has been bred to work, so it is in no way a couch potato.
 It is extremely physically and mentally active, which is why you need to keep it busy through vigorous exercise and jobs.
-An hour’s worth of jogging or running, supplemented with play time at a fenced yard are ideal.
+An hour’s worth of jogging or running, supplemented with playtime at a fenced yard, is ideal.
 When it is exhausted, it is less likely to be destructive or troublesome.

-An important consideration on whether you will buy or adopt a dog your financial capability.
+An important consideration on whether you will buy or adopt a dog is your financial capability.
 Can you afford to own one?
-Apart from feeding your Australian Cattle Dog high quality food (up to £50 a month), you also have to buy basic equipment and supplies for it to live comfortably (initial cost of up to £200).
+Apart from feeding your Australian cattle dog high-quality food (up to £50 a month), you also have to buy basic equipment and supplies for it to live comfortably (initial cost of up to £200).

 Preventive care (as much as £1,000 annually) is an aspect of pet ownership that should not be overlooked.
 Your dog needs to have veterinary routine check-ups, vaccinations, and flea/worm treatments.
 Another important expense is pet insurance (basic coverage ranging from £20 to £40) to have a safety net when your ACD becomes ill.